Web Site Programming

 Web server-based programs are commonly written using languages such as PHP and Perl on UNIX servers, or Visual Basic or C# on Windows servers using .Net.

-If the online catalog format common to shopping cart software does not fit your mold, we can assist you with setting up an online database to track your data or add dynamic content to your site.
+ITS can assist you with setting up an online database to track your data or add dynamic content to your site.

 One example is our efforts to integrate one client's web site with their office network.
 After rewriting their online ordering process, ITS wrote a program so staff could upload the data in the office to their web site.
 This made information available to customers in almost real time, yet created no security issues by having customers connecting directly with their office server.
 And, the web site is virtually hands-off in terms of recording "product" availability.